-In becoming a member of the ETI, Marshalls made a commitment to uphold the ETI Base Code which is itself based
+In becoming a member of the ETI, Marshalls made a commitment to uphold the ETI Base Code which is itself based on ILO conventions.

-- No-one should be forced to

-- join and form trade unions

-- Working conditions should be safe and healthy

-- to live on and provide some discretionary income
+- No-one should be forced to work - Workers should be able to join and form trade unions - Working conditions should be safe and healthy - Child labour shall not be used - Working hours should not be excessive - Wages should be enough to live on and provide some discretionary income

-- Workers should be treated equally, regardless of their or political opinions - Where possible, workers should be provided with regular employment - or sexually abused or company's ETI programme through training days designed to explain the ETI Base Code and to ensure that every member of staff is doing all they can to ensure that workers' welfare and rights are protected in Marshalls' supply chain.
+- Workers should be treated equally, regardless of their sex, ethnic group, religion or political opinions - Where possible, workers should be provided with regular employment - Workers should not be verbally, physically or sexually abused or disciplined

 "Every industry needs its leaders and Marshalls can be proud of their role in putting ethical trade on the agenda of the natural stone industry.
-Marshalls was the first of a number of companies in the sector to join the Ethical Tradina Initiative and has acted decisively to address complex issues such as child labour."
+Marshalls was the first of a number of companies in the sector to join the Ethical Trading Initiative and has acted decisively to address complex issues such as child labour."